wuzhengy/TAU/Communication over DHT.md

 ### Gossip
 Each node will maintain a gossip pool in its own memory, logging its friends' communication history.
 When a node X send Y some mutable item, we will fill in gossip info to remaining space to help update Y's gossip pool for future making traversal decision.
 Therefore, a mutable item shall always be full <br>
 Gossip data format: { sender; receiver; timestamp }
+* A -> B, Mutable item Salt = "Receiver B Peer's Public Key" + "msg"
+   * Assume in A peerList, public key peer list: A as defualt, A1, A2, A3, B, B2, C
+   * Assume in B peerList, we have public key: B as defaulft, B1, B2, B3, A, A2

+gossip - messages log with B's peers as `receiver`.
+      {
+      A -> B, timestamp;
+      A -> B3, timestamp of A told other peers that A has sent info to B3; this is not the true observation of the message, it is a gossip to help traverse the channels.
+      A2 -> B, timestamp of A2 told other peers that A2 has sent info to B;
+      A2 -> B2, timestamp;
+      C -> B3, time stamp; C is not in B peer list, but C sent message to B3 which is in the B peer list, this is the 2nd degree connection
+      }
 ### Assume we have peer A and peer B
 After B scanned A's QR code(public key), B start to post "demand" to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
 1. Immutable data: B initiate get the immutable, if failed B will post immutable item `demand` to A with `gossip`; in mutable item, we always put gossip info.